 - Provide a letter of recommendation.
 Export the letter of recommendation in both Word Document format and PDF format for the online application.

-Tip: It can be helpful for a professor when the student writes their own letter outline for the recommendation letter.
-The outline should contain qualities to highlight in the letter, test scores to include, academic achievements, and general contact information (like the student's name, phone number, email address, and more) for the professor to use when writing.
-This can save the professor or academic teacher considerable time during the writing process and ensure that the student receives their letter in a timely manner.
+It can be helpful for a professor when the student writes their own letter outline for the recommendation letter.
+The outline should contain qualities to highlight in the letter.
+Like test scores to include, academic achievements, and general contact information.
+This includes the student's name, phone number, email address, and more.
+The professor will use this when writing.
+This can save the professor or academic teacher considerable time during the writing process and ensure that they receive their letter on time.

 Letter of Recommendation Format

 Below are the basic components of a letter of recommendation.

 Contact information: At the top of the business letter, the letter writer should include contact information.
 Like their name, job title, phone number, email address, and any other pertinent information for the reader.

 First paragraph: The first paragraph should mention what the reader may value in the applicant or person in question.
 This may include positive attributes, professional qualifications, or characteristics that the hiring manager or admissions committee member might deem appropriate.
 This should be less than 150 words.